Online betting in India is growing rapidly, with millions placing wagers on cricket, fantasy sports, card games, and more.

 In states like Sikkim and Nagaland, a few platforms have received government licenses.
 These websites are allowed to operate legally within those states and follow specific rules.

-In most other parts of India, people often use offshore betting platforms.
-These are international websites that target Indian users but do not have Indian licenses.
+In most other parts of India, people often use international betting sites.
+These are platforms that target Indian users but do not have Indian licenses.
 This puts them in a legal grey area.

 While not directly banned in many states, these sites are not officially recognized and can be blocked or restricted by the government.